nwo-strap/gamebus-fhir-layer/docs/source/tutorial4_fhir_api.rst

 response.
 That is how FHIR layer works and how it enables GameBus to provide FHIR service.

-To try and test FHIR API, we need API clients to help send HTTP requests.
+To try and test the FHIR API, we need API clients to help send HTTP requests.
 Various API clients exist, e.g. `httpie`_, `Postman`_ and `Hoppscotch`_.

 In this tutorial, we will use Hoppscotch.
 It's a web-based API client.